leonardromano/SISSI-II-Local-Bubble/README.md

     git clone https://github.com/leonardromano/SISSI-II-Local-Bubble.git

-2. Start the Jupyter Notebook and recreate the environment by executing the first line of the notebook.
+2. Start the Jupyter Notebook and recreate the environment by executing the first two lines of the notebook.

 ## Usage